Our top 10 best air fryer uk list for 2018.

-Ready? let’s dive in with our top 10 best air fryers for 2017
+Ready? let’s dive in with our top 10 best air fryer reviews

 In at number 1 in our list is the Tefal Actifry.
 The latest version of what is arguably the best healthy fryer on the market – although everyone will have their favourite and own opinion, it is hard to beat the Actifry machine.
 This particular model is the latest and replaces an earlier model.

-It’s a 1.2kg capacity fryer.
+It’s a 1.2kg capacity electric air fryer.
 This means it can feed a family of four with ease.